Baldwin Village

 History

-The street was laid out and named after William Warren Baldwin, who owned much of the area, in the early nineteenth century.
+Baldwin Street was laid out and named after William Warren Baldwin, who owned much of the area, in the early nineteenth century.

-As the Jewish community moved north from downtown, the area's proximity to Chinatown led it to be populated by Chinese-Canadians.
+As the Jewish community moved north from downtown, the area’s proximity to Chinatown led it to be populated by Chinese-Canadians.
+Mandel’s Creamery at 29 Baldwin Street, the last remnant of the block’s Jewish heritage, closed in 1995 after 90 years of operation, though the Yiddish lettering on its window has been preserved by the cafe that took over the location.

 Baldwin Village Links